Stock Quote

 In addition, the Company strives to strengthen the oversight functions of management through information sharing and mutual understanding by ways of the Nomination and Remuneration Committee, which is chaired by an external director (and comprised of a majority of external directors), and meetings to exchange opinions between internal directors and external directors.

-The Company has promoted diversity on the Board of Directors by appointing one new female external director in 2024, bringing the number of female directors to two.
-In addition, with respect to the remuneration system for executive directors, the Company has worked to further share value with shareholders by linking remuneration more closely to its business performance and introducing a performance-linked stock remuneration system.
+The Company has promoted diversity on the Board of Directors by appointing one new female external director in 2025, bringing the number of female directors to three.
+In addition, with respect to the remuneration system for directors, with a view to enhancing corporate value over the medium to long term, the Company is working to further align value creation with shareholders by incorporating a higher degree of performance-based remuneration and stock remuneration into the remuneration structure for executive directors, as well as other measures.

 B. Strengthening the risk management system